 For late summer harvests, save yourself some money and use your solar oven as a dehydrator to make apple chips.

 To learn to make caramel applesauce, please visit this link.

 For versatility, I really like to dehydrate apples to add to oatmeal, sweet breads, cobblers and even just to snack on throughout the year.

 The sugary goodness of the apple intensifies when you dehydrate it making apple chips divine.
 They’re also very simple to make.

 There are a lot of sizes and several shapes of dehydrator but I use the Excalibur brand with several square trays to fill.
 The guy who invented the space shuttle is cool, I’m sure.
 But, whoever invented The Excalibur should be knighted.
 I love this machine!

-Steps to Make Dried Apple Chips:
+Prepare Apples to Make Dried Apple Chips:

 - Invite the kids or grandkids to come do this with you.